neeschal00/nginx-config-setup/dns/Readme.md

 - Create dockerfile with alpine and openrc for dns configuration to use as a service Checkout the dockerfile

+- OpenRC is an init system in linux.
+An init system is the first program, other than the kernel, to be run after a Linux distribution is booted.
+It is a daemon process that continues running until the system is shut down

 - named.conf
 the configuration for domain which will be mapped in service of dock-compose
 ```